-It is not easy for small business to decide on which digital channel to spend their marketing money.
+It is not easy for small businesses to decide on which digital channel to spend their marketing money on.
 Is it better to create a blog or to spend on Facebook Ads?
 To create an SEO-friendly website or to engage in LinkedIn?

 There is no written guide about the steps you should follow depending on the size of the business, industry, and marketing know-how, and I don’t think it will ever be one.

 With the current digital land complexity, you might think small business is refraining from spending on a digital channel, but according to MarTechSeries “95% of the small business are committed to spending more on digital in 2019.“

 If you are running a small business, why should you care about digital marketing?
 I won’t give you the generic answers: because everyone else is doing it, because your customers are already online, or because it is the cheapest way to get more customers.